AnaMelisaGo/beer-drop-bs/README.md

 #### Design

 ##### 1. Font
-lorem
+The font used in the project is from Googlefonts.
+I used **Roboto** for the whole webpage.

 ##### 2. Color Scheme
-lorem - replace as necessary

-detail color palettes/swatches here using images.

-The colors used throughout and what for etc....
+The colors used are black, brown and white to make it more elegant and simple.

 ##### 3. Logo
-The logo was ... add detail, or remove as necessary
+The logo used is the name itself to give the site of simplicity but still elegant look.

 ![show site logo here](assets/docs/image.png)